agoryuno/random/README.md

 Note, that by default the sampler will crash the program if you try to sample more than N values.
 To make it return a NULL instead comment out the `-DABORT_ON_OVERSAMPLE` flag in the Makefile before building.

+Also note, that currently there is no way to reset the sampler object to its initial state.
+This is because the specific application this was built for doesn't require that functionality.
+This means that once you've sampled `N` values, you need to `destroy_sampler(SamplerState* state)` your current sampler and create a new one.

 For an example of using the sampler see `test.c`.